Dena Grayson

-Dena Minning Grayson (born Dena Minning, January 5, 1971) is an American medical doctor, researcher and politician.
+Dena Minning Grayson (born Dena Minning, January 5, 1971) is an American medical doctor and researcher.
 In 2016, she ran unsuccessfully for the Democratic nomination for the United States House of Representatives for Florida's 9th congressional district.

 Early life and education

 Dena Minning Grayson was born on January 5, 1971, in Melbourne, Florida.
 Grayson graduated from Melbourne High School in 1988 where she was a member of the varsity soccer team that captured the Florida High School State Championship in 1987.
 She earned her Bachelor of Science degree from the University of Florida in 1992.
 After graduating from college, Grayson enrolled in the Medical Scientist Training Program at Washington University School of Medicine, where she earned an MD and a PhD in biochemistry and molecular cell biology.
 In 1999, The New York Times, Science Daily and the Duke Chronicle covered research on Ascaris hemoglobin that Grayson had published in Nature, and stated, "The discovery may yield new therapies for diseases such as cancer, in which starving tumors of oxygen is a major therapeutic focus."
 Grayson completed her internship in internal medicine at the University of California, San Francisco.